 sumo -c myConfig.sumocfg

 Now, we use the simulation to get an fcd output, a trace file in a SUMO-format.
 This file will be later converted into a trace file for one of the applications supported by Tools/TraceExporter.
-We generate an fcd output as following:
+We generate an fcd output as follows:

 sumo -c myConfig.sumocfg --fcd-output sumoTrace.xml

-And we will obtain the file "sumoTrace.xml".
+Through this method, we obtain the file "sumoTrace.xml".

 Converting the Trace#

 We can now convert the vehicular traces in SUMO format into another format.
-For now, let's assume You would like to have a ns2 mobility file.
+For now, let's assume you would like to have a ns2 mobility file.
 We can generate one from the obtained fcd output using:

 traceExporter.py --fcd-input sumoTrace.xml --ns2mobility-output ns2mobility.tcl